 After OneNote exploded in popularity when it went 100% free in 2015, users abandoned their note-taking apps of choice and flocked to it in droves.
 It has since proven itself as one of the most useful, full-featured, and formidable note-taking apps on the market.

 It can do everything you’d ever need, including clip from the web, insert multimedia files, tag and search notes, draw and write with your finger, and more.
 In spite of all that, it has an incredibly easy learning curve.
 It also looks very clean and modern.

 Who should use this app?
 OneNote is a multipurpose powerhouse — perfect for collecting and organizing long-term data like recipes, story ideas, and lecture notes.
+It’s also a great note-taking app for programmers.
 Not so great for quick one-off tasks and reminders.
 A smart choice for those who regularly use Microsoft Office.

 Download Now: OneNote (Free)